linode/docs/docs/guides/databases/sqlite/nodejs-sqlite/index.md

 ## Create Tables and Insert Data

 The following code illustrates SQLite's `exec()` method to create the tables and populate them.
 The `exec()` method runs all the queries in the specified string.
-Once the tables are created and insertions are made, the `runQueries()` method is executed.
-The following code creates a table for popular Marvel superheroes and whether they are X-Men, or if they were snapped by Thanos, as well as creates a table for their superpowers.
+After the tables are created and insertions are made, the `runQueries()` method is executed.
+The following code creates a table for popular Marvel superheroes such X-Men, Thanos, and others.
+It also creates a table for their superpowers.
         {{< file "sample.js" >}}
 function createTables(newdb) {
     newdb.exec(`